Edric-Matwiejew/more_with_bash/README.md

 ### An intermediate Unix workshop.

 ### Contents
 1. The Structure of Unix Commands
 2. Defining a 'del' Command
 3. BASH Scripts and BASH Script Arguments
 4. BASH Functions
 5. BASH If Statements
 6. Regular Expressions
 7. BASH For Loops
 8. BASH Arrays
+9. Parsing Delimited Text Files with 'awk'
+10. Implementing 'del'
+11. Dotfiles
+12. Aliases
+13. Process Management

 ## 1. The Structure of Unix Commands

 Unix commands follow a general strucutre:

->> <verb> <adverb(s)> <object(s)>
+<verb> <adverb(s)> <object(s)>

 For example in: